14-848-Cloud-Infrastructure/terraform-example/Readme.md

 * Install and Configure Google Cloud CLI
 * Generate Credentials.json file or reuse existing one
 * Update the path to the credential file referenced in the Terraform provider.tf file
-* Update the variables in variables.tf
+* Update the variables in terraform.tfvars